campbell000/blog/content/articles/tales-arise-review-flawed.md

 ## The Ugly Stuff
 Aside from the issues mentioned above, it was around the 25-hour mark that my wide-eyed optimism turned into disdain.
 I'll refrain from going into the story-related events that cause this major shift, but both narratively and mechanically, the game takes a drastic turn for the worse once all of the magical power crystals are collected.

-Curiously, many of *Arise's* <a href="https://www.ign.com/articles/tales-of-arise-review">positive</a>-<a href="https://www.gamespot.com/reviews/tales-of-arise-review-wake-me-up-inside/1900-6417727/">online</a><a href="https://kotaku.com/tales-of-arise-the-kotaku-review-1847682321">reviews</a> don't mention this problematic shift at all.
+Curiously, many of *Arise's* <a href="https://www.ign.com/articles/tales-of-arise-review">positive</a> <a href="https://www.gamespot.com/reviews/tales-of-arise-review-wake-me-up-inside/1900-6417727/">online</a> <a href="https://kotaku.com/tales-of-arise-the-kotaku-review-1847682321">reviews</a> don't mention any of the issues below at all.
 The obvious conclusion is that, [like always](https://www.denofgeek.com/games/days-gone-actor-sam-witwer-reviews-journalists-controversy/), these reviewers likely didn't bother to finish the game (for example, the <a href="https://kotaku.com/tales-of-arise-the-kotaku-review-1847682321">Kotaku.com</a> review outright admits this).
-As usual, big-budget videogame journalists failed to do their jobs and it's up to us regular folk to pick up their slack.
+As usual, it's up to us regular folk to pick up the slack from these "professional game journalists".

 So, what *exactly* goes wrong around the 25-hour mark?
 Read on to find out.

 ### Major Issue #1: Battle System Dissonance
-As mentioned above, *Arise's* battle system is heavily combo-centric: when you successfully land an attack on an enemy, it is briefly stunned, which allows for you to safely follow up with another attack.
+As mentioned above, *Arise's* battle system is heavily combo-centric: when you successfully land an attack on an enemy, it is briefly stunned, which allows you to safely follow up with another attack.
 Experimenting with the different types of attacks (normal, Arte, grounded, aerial) rewards curious and dedicated players with higher damage output, increased XP gain, and better loot drops.

 To drive home that point, the game keeps a static combo counter on the screen to remind you of this, taunting you to drive that number as high as you can.
 Combos have always been a fun and rewarding part of *Tales* games, and *Arise* is no exception: the game clearly implies that combo'ing enemies is how this game is meant to be played and enjoyed.